hongchan88/driveboot/README.md

 To view a live example, **[click here](https://boot-drive-thru.netlify.app)**.

-Account login for demo version hello@boot.drive.thru // hello1234
+Account login for demo version
+email: hello@boot.drive.thru
+password: hello1234

 ## What is this project?

 - wouldn't it be nice instead of parking and shoping, you can just drive thru and get items you need?
 - Covid changed our way of shopping. contactless shopping , high scalability
 - Easy for small shop owers to publish their items online using boot drive thru platform.
-- Boot drive thru provides Contactless shopping for customers
+- Boot drive thru provides contactless shopping for customers

 ## Technologies Used